marsbroshok/mlops-labs/lab-000-setup/README.md

 *Make sure that the Cloud Build service account (that was created when you enabled the Cloud Build service) is granted the Kubernetes Engine Developer role.*

 ## Provisioning an AI Platform Notebook instance
-You use an **AI Platform Notebooks** instance based on a custom container as your primary development environment.
+You use an **AI Platform Notebooks** instance as your primary lab environment.
+Different labs use a different configuration of **AI Platform Notebooks** so make sure to check the lab's README file before starting.

+The labs in 200-series (KFPTFX labs) use an **AI Platform Notebooks** instance based on a custom image image container.

 The process of creating the custom container image has been automated with  [Cloud Build](https://cloud.google.com/cloud-build/).
-To build the image and push it to your project's **Container Registry** use **Cloud Shell** to run the `build.sh` script from the `dev-image` folder.
+To build the image and push it to your project's **Container Registry** use **Cloud Shell** to run the `build.sh` script from the `notebook-image` folder.

 ```
 cd notebook-image